gschmutz/bigdata-spark-workshop/05-spark/README.md

 ![Alt Image Text](./images/zeppelin-show-flights-raw.png "Zeppelin Welcome Screen")

-Now let’s display the schema, which has been derived from the data:
+Let’s also see the schema, which is not very surprising

 ```
 %pyspark